-The eHQP algorithm gives the least-square solution among all the solutions of same cost, when $z{p+1}$ is set to 0.
+The eHQP algorithm gives the least-square solution among all the solutions of same cost, when z{p+1} is set to 0.
 However, this is not the case of the iHQP since some constraints might be uselessly active.
-Indeed, there is no mechanism to deactivate the unnecessary constraints if they are not disturbing the optimum.
-To force the deactivation of the unnecessary constraints, an artificial last level can be added by setting $A{p+1} = I$ and $b{p+1} = 0$ that is to say:
+Indeed, there is no mechanism to deactivate the weakly active constraints.
+To force their deactivation, an artificial last level can be added by setting $A{p+1} = I$ and $b{p+1} = 0$ that is to say x = 0.
+This constraint will always be rank deficient, but its satisfaction at best in the least-square sense ensures that the optimal active set is unique and the the returned optimum is the least-square one.